gemnasium/migrate/driver/postgres/README.md

 ## Disable DDL transactions

 Some queries, like `alter type ... add value` cannot be executed inside a transaction block.
-Since all migrations are executed in a transaction (per migration file), a special option must be specified inside the transaction file:
+Since all migrations are executed in a transaction block by default (per migration file), a special option must be specified inside the migration file:

 ```sql
 -- disable_ddl_transaction